sheyijojo/kubernetes_CKA_Exams/01-k8-commands.md

 k edit svc ingress -n ingress-nginx
 - edit the NodePort port to 30080

-## create the ingress resource to make the applications vailable at /wear and /watch om the ingress service
+create the ingress resource to make the applications vailable at /wear and /watch om the ingress service:

 create the ingress in the app-space ns:
 - configure correct backend service for /wear